 How much should you tip at restaurants in Mexico?
 In general, you should tip around 15 percent for good service at a restaurant.

 Tipping is expected in Mexico.
-Mexico's government-mandated minimum wage is one of the lowest in Latin America at 67.29 pesos per day (around $5.00 USD per day).
+Mexico's government-mandated minimum wage is one of the lowest in Latin America.
 Because of that low minimum wage, tipping is an accepted norm in the country.
 Tips should be given to everyone from the gas station attendant to the windshield washer to porters and waiters.

 - Tipping currency: In touristy areas, you can either tip in American dollars or pesos, though Mexican pesos are preferred.
 If you tip in dollars, tip only in bills and not in change because the casa de cambio (changing bank) will not issue pesos for American change.
 In non-touristy areas, tip only in pesos because the nearest casa de cambio may be many miles away.